cowboy8625/ezemoji/README.md

 # EZEmoji

-This is a Project to make finding Emoji's a bit easier.
+This Project is to make finding Emoji's a bit easier.
 (WIP)